JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 fa830229c72a484fa1b1c18ffc9039712b2561d4aa5c8f7856ed00b3e275ed65   registry:2   "/entrypoint.sh /etc/docker/registry/config.yml"      17 minutes ago   Up 17 minutes   0.0.0.0:443->443/tcp   registry
 ```

-You'll noticed that the output is significantly longer and harder to read now, but it avoids any truncation.
+You'll notice that the output is significantly longer and harder to read now, but it avoids any truncation.

 If you'd like to interact with a running container, you can use this container ID, or the associated name (in my
 example, `registry`).
 For instance, here we use the container ID (which will be different in your case):